quixio/quix-samples/javascript/destinations/README.md

 # Websocket API sample

-Using [this project](https://github.com/quixio/quix-library/tree/main/javascript/destinations) you can subscribe to data arriving in a stream and handle it using WebSockets.
+Using [this project](https://github.com/quixio/quix-samples/tree/main/javascript/destinations) you can subscribe to data arriving in a stream and handle it using WebSockets.

 ## How to run

-Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.
+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Samples to use this project.

-Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.
+Clicking `Edit code` on the Sample, forks the project to your own Git repo so you can customize it before deploying.

 ## Environment Variables